jax-ml/jax/docs/new_docs/101/state.md

 ```

 The caller now keeps track of the state explicitly.
 In exchange, `count` is
-pure — and tracing it tells a completely different story:
+pure and hence easy to trace, and tracing it tells a completely different story:

 ```{code-cell}
 jax.jit(counter.count).trace(0).jaxpr